Post-Graduate Certificate

 This course will introduce the nursing education theories and trends that influence the development of nursing education programs in academic and service settings.

 NURS 6264.
-Strategies that Facilitate Learning Across Delivery Modalities and Systems.
+Teaching and Learning Strategies Across Settings.
 2 Credit Hours.

-This course focuses on theory and evidence based strategies enacted to create successful learning and environments; including responsiveness to individual student and staff characteristics and learning needs, desired outcomes, content and context.
-Additional focus includes technology and informatics applications that support learning in classroom, distance, skills lab, simulation, clinical education, and health care systems practice sites.
-Prerequisites: NURS 6132, NURS 6260, NURS 6262 and NURS 6134 Corequisites: NURS 6136.
+This course focuses on theory and evidence-based strategies utilized to develop learner critical thinking, clinical judgment, and competence.
+Students will consider various factors influencing the development and implementation of teaching strategies from the learner, classroom, institution and system levels.
+Additional focus includes technology and informatics applications that support learning in classroom, online/distance, skills laboratory, simulation, clinical education, and health care systems practice sites.
+Prerequisites: NURS 6262, NURS 6134, and NURS 6361 Corequisites: NURS 6136.

 NURS 6315.
 Informatics & Health Care Technologies.
 3 Credit Hours.